Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 `/var/log/payloads/us-dc1/<YYY-MM-DD>/<HH.MI>/<payloadfile>`
 So you need to make the existing structure available in a regional folder.
 For this, the region must be in lower case.

+Please note:
-Please take into account that payload handling is enabled by default for the solution by the API builder.
+:point_right: Payload handling is enabled by default for the solution by the API builder.
 So it is assumed that you provide the payload to the API Builder container.
-Set the parameter:
-`SKIP_PAYLOAD_HANDLING=true`
-if you do not need this.
+Set the parameter: `SKIP_PAYLOAD_HANDLING=true` if you do not need this.
+:point_right: Payload details returned by the API-Builder doesn't contain the headers as they are shonw anyway in the previous screen
+:point_right: Payload shown in the Traffic-Monitor UI is limited to 20 KB by default.
+If required the payload can be downloaded completely using the `Save` option.

 <p align="right"><a href="#table-of-content">Top</a></p>